Jaquesecc/azure-virtual-network/README.md

 Click next which will bring you to Disks.
 Click Next again and it will bring you to Networking.
 Set the Virtual Network to the same one we created earlier.
 ![image](https://github.com/user-attachments/assets/41dfd4ed-32e3-4fb2-96f4-595fc5224b95)

-Click through to Review and Create and wait for the deployment to finish. once deployment is finished, go to Resource Groups and click on the one that we created for our network and machines.
-If done successfully, it will look like this, with everything needed for our virtual network and virtual machine contained in the same Resource Group:
+Click through to Review and Create and wait for the deployment to finish.
+Once deployment is finished, go to Resource Groups and click on the one that we created for our network and machines.
+If done correctly, it will look like this, with everything needed for our virtual network and virtual machine contained in the same Resource Group:

 ![image](https://github.com/user-attachments/assets/9606fbcf-7253-4be3-a7de-6783e6c6a3d7)